-Some may question the use of a single BA driver at the price of £499, but Final Audio Design have not failed to implement the rightful technologies and produce a technically proficient sound capable of competing with earphones of 3 times as many drivers.
+Some may question the use of a single BA driver at the price of £499, but Final Audio Design has not failed to implement the rightful technologies and produce a technically proficient sound capable of competing with earphones of 3 times as many drivers.
 So without further ado, let the review commence.

 What you get

-The Heaven VIII come in a faux glossy reptile-skin box which includes a furry type platform in which the IEMs rest.
+The Heaven VIII comes in a faux glossy reptile-skin box which includes a furry type platform in which the IEMs rest.
 Compact and beautifully designed, the packaging pays homage to the brand of Final Audio and its current line-up.

 The looks of the Heaven VIII are certainly deceiving in the sense that the level of insertion into the auditory canal is not as deep as one might expect.
 This is due to the side traction of the stock ear tips which prevent the housing from progressing any further and consequently create a vacuum-like seal.
-This was something which felt different from the start of using the Heaven VIII but progressively got more and more comfortable to use.
+This was something that felt different from the start of using the Heaven VIII but progressively got more and more comfortable to use.
 Of course, if the stock tips do not satisfy your tastes there are still a wide plethora of aftermarket tips available to suit any audiophile’s needs and desires.
 One area which Final Audio Design could strive to improve upon is the weight of each earpiece which weighs a relatively heavy 29g.
 By using lighter construction materials, a lighter version could be more practical and comfortable for longer listening sessions.

 The midrange of the Heaven VIII is slightly forward in nature and offers tremendous levels of clarity and resolve.
-This is not surprising though as this is one area in particular which Final Audio have made their mark on with their strong collection of IEMs.
-In contrast to the crystal clear mids of the Rockit Sounds R-50, mids of the Heaven VIII have greater body and sound more airy in delivery.
+This is not surprising though as this is one area in particular which Final Audio has made their mark on with their strong collection of IEMs.
+In contrast to the crystal clear mids of the Rockit Sounds R-50, mids of the Heaven VIII have a greater body and sound airier in delivery.
 They are also lean to the brighter sound signature with mids quite prominent in the overall soundstage.
-It is worth noting, however, that the Heaven VIII can be prone to some degree of sibilance which is very much dependent on the source, music track and the volume levels.
+It is worth noting, however, that the Heaven VIII can be prone to some degree of sibilance which is very much dependent on the source, music track and volume levels.

 The treble of the Heaven VIII renders very well and typically has the great levels of extension and detail a balanced-armature driver provides.
 In drum and bass tracks, high hats decay fast and efficiently without being laidback in nature.
 In this sense, there is no spatial disconnect from the upper mids to the lower trebles which both share a sense of brightness in character.
 The sparkly clear highs make for an engaging presentation and truly satisfy those seeking extended highs without the compromise of rolled-off frequencies.